strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ## Conclusion

-In this blog post we show you how easily is to setup Kafka Connect with your custom connectors just with kubectl and Strimzi.
+In this blog post we show you how easily is to setup Kafka Connect with your custom connectors just with `kubectl` and Strimzi.
+For more information please see [KafkaConnect build reference](https://strimzi.io/docs/operators/latest/using.html#type-Build-reference) in our documentation.
 You don't need to download anything.
 You don't need to build anything.
 You just need to create `KafkaConnect` resource and use it!